MilesDavis23/wl-list/README.md

 # Base UI for registering WL spots

-Simple solution for registering WL spots.
+Simple application for registering addresses for wl.

 ## Available Scripts